CopperEgg/metrics-plugins/cloudwatch/README.md

     cp config-example.yml config.yml
     nano config.yml

-  - Enter your CopperEgg User API Key:  replace "YOUR\_APIKEY" with your api key, found in the settings tab of app.copperegg.com.
+  - Enter your Uptime Cloud Monitor User API Key:  replace "YOUR\_APIKEY" with your api key, found in the settings tab of app.copperegg.com.
   - Enter your AWS access\_key\_id: replace "YourAWSAccessKey" with your aws access key id.
   - Enter your AWS secret\_access\_key: replace "SuperSecretAWSKeyGoesHere" with your aws secret access key.
   - Optionally, change your custom dashboard name, by replacing "AWS Monitoring".